 Dentures are a replacement for missing teeth that can be removed and put back into your mouth as you please.
 Depending on each individual patient case, full or partial dentures may be an option.
 Full dentures are used when no natural teeth remain.

 Partial dentures are an option when not all of your natural teeth are missing.
-This is similar to a bridge, but it is not a permanent fixture in your mouth.
+This is similar to a fixed bridge, but it is not a permanent fixture in your mouth, it is removable.

 Your dentures may take some time to get used to.
 The flesh colored base of the dentures is placed over your gums.
 Some people say that it feels bulky or that they don't have enough room for their tongue.
 Other times the dentures might feel loose.
 These feelings will affect the way you eat and talk for a little while.
 Over time, your mouth becomes trained to eat and speak with your dentures and they begin to feel more and more like your natural teeth.
 They may never feel perfectly comfortable, but it is an alternative to not having teeth.

 Even though dentures are not real teeth, you should care for them like they are.
 You should brush them to remove plaque and food particles before removing your dentures.
 After they have been removed you should place them directly into room temperature water or a denture cleaning solution.
 Never use hot water because it could warp the dentures.
 Your dentures are delicate; so make sure you are careful when handling them so you don't drop them.
 Also, never try to adjust your dentures yourself.
 You could ruin them, so you should always seek assistance from your dentist if they feel uncomfortable or too loose.

 If you have a dental emergency, we are a phone call away.
 You may need treatment for a tooth avulsion (knocked out tooth), a toothache (root canal) or you may need a tooth extracted—we’ll take care of it right away.
 We do treatments of all sorts for emergency dental patients.